harmony-one/h/progress/artem-kolodko.md

+2025-04-15 Tue: [created](https://github.com/harmony-one/shadow-scraper/commit/a5746ab92e96ea4cc9cf7fa96e6803da4d644eea) script to calculate Spectra Yield Token (YT) rewards and deposits based on on-chain data and Spectra API.
+This data will be merged with Spectra LP rewards script when it's ready.
+Synced with the team, defined next tasks about exporting data to tsv.

 2025-04-14 Mon: started researching [Spectra](https://app.spectra.finance/pools/sonic:0x167b0951c5d3fb8ff5ab675401e369dd65817801) pool, deposited tokens, calculated Yield token (YT) rewards based on data from the contract: value fully matched with YT rewards in the UI.
 Synced with Frank and Rika on tasks for this week.

 ---